 In the fourth quarter of fiscal 2013, the Company reached a decision to consolidate and restructure its large bearing manufacturing facilities and capacity.
 This decision was based on the Company's intent to better align manufacturing abilities and product development.
 The consolidation of the Texas facility into the South Carolina operation will strengthen and bring critical engineering and manufacturing mass to the large bearing product line.
 The consolidation and restructuring includes: (1) consolidation of the machinery and equipment from Texas into South Carolina resulting in a certain portion being impaired and the remaining portion used to service the large bearing product offering; (2) sale or lease of the Texas building; and (3) a reduction in workforce in Texas due to the realignment.
-The majority of the expense associated with the consolidation and restructuring was incurred in fiscal 2013 with continued effort to sell the equipment and sell or lease the building to be completed in fiscal 2014.
+The majority of the expense associated with the consolidation and restructuring was incurred in fiscal 2013 and with continued effort to sell the equipment and sell or lease the building incurred in fiscal 2014 and to be completed in fiscal 2015.
 As a result, the Company recorded a pre-tax charge of \$6,738 under operating expenses in the Other, net category of the income statement for fiscal 2013 associated with this consolidation and restructuring.
-This charge included \$466 in employee related costs, \$100 in moving and relocation costs and \$6,172 impairment to fair value of certain equipment used in the manufacturing of large bearings.
+This charge included \$466 in employee related costs, \$100 in moving and relocation costs and \$6,172 impairment to fair value of certain equipment used in the manufacturing of large bearings all attributable to the Ball Bearings segment.
 The Company determined that the market approach was the most appropriate method to estimate the fair value for the equipment and building using comparable sales data and actual quotes from potential buyers in the market place.
-These assets continue to be classified in fixed assets on the March 30, 2013 balance sheet.
-The Company will evaluate the fair value of the assets each quarter and may incur gains or losses due to changes in the fair value of the assets until they are sold, if they are sold during the period, and changes in market conditions that could require additional impairment tests and potentially additional future impairment charges.
-This analysis of fair value of assets resulted in a \$6,172 impairment loss in fiscal 2013 and is attributable to the Ball Bearings segment in which all of these assets reside.
-The Company estimates the potential for additional period costs of \$1,225 over fiscal 2014 and 2015 associated with the consolidation and relocation of the equipment and the ongoing costs associated with the building until it is sold or leased.
-The aggregate of the \$6,738 in fiscal 2013 and the potential \$1,225 over fiscal 2014 and 2015 is an expected amount of \$7,963 anticipated to be incurred due to the restructuring and consolidation.
+These assets continue to be classified in fixed assets on the March 29, 2014 balance sheet.
+The Company incurred period costs of \$1,787 in fiscal 2014, bringing the total incurred due to the restructuring and consolidation to \$8,525.
+The Company will continue to incur operational costs such as depreciation, utilities and